DataShades/ckanext-flakes/README.md

     name (str): Name flake to override
     data (dict): template itself
-    parent_id (str, optional): ID of flake to extend extras (dict): flake's extra details
+    parent_id (str, optional): ID of flake to extend author_id (str, optional): author ID(can be set only by sysadmin if flake does not exist) extras (dict): flake's extra details

 ### `flakes_flake_delete`